 - starts after the wine has been bottled, and

 - ends before the wine undergoes any further winemaking process.

-To ensure compliance to the exemption, MPI will undertake random audits of exempt winemakers.
+To ensure compliance to these exemptions, MPI does random audits of exempt winemakers.

 Who to contact

-If you have questions about WSMPs, email firstname.lastname@example.org
+If you have questions about wine standards management plans, email firstname.lastname@example.org